bparanj/crystal/electronics/components/function-generator.md

 Many real-world signals (like audio or communication signals) resemble sine or complex waveforms, and a function generator helps simulate these for testing purposes.

-The term "function" highlights that the generator creates a waveform based on mathematical functions, providing versatility in testing and analyzing electronic circuits across different conditions.
+The term function highlights that the generator creates a waveform based on mathematical functions, providing versatility in testing and analyzing electronic circuits across different conditions.

 A function generator provides different waveform patterns because electronic circuits and devices need different types of input signals for testing, analysis, and operation.
 Here are the main reasons: